-It’s certainly not the first of such movement and breathing (aka SIDS) monitors – Angel Care has been doing this for years – but it’s the first that doesn’t require a special pad in the crib or any type of wearable monitoring device, as seen in the Snuza or Owlet.
+It’s certainly not the first of such movement and breathing monitors – Angel Care has been doing this for years – but it’s the first that doesn’t require a special pad in the crib or any type of wearable monitoring device, as seen in the Snuza or Owlet.

 How Does it Work?

 Unlike competing products, the Cocoon Cam uses computer vision to collect a baby’s vital signs with a motion-detecting video camera that syncs with a smartphone app.
 It tracks the rise and fall of baby’s chest (or back) to monitor breathing patterns.
-The detection works even through a blanket or when a baby is swaddled.
+The detection works even through a blanket (but, why the blanket?) or when a baby is swaddled.
 You can watch a video of this technology in action here.